chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 By default, XL TestView supports [a number of test tools](/xl-testview/concept/supported-test-tools-and-test-result-formats.html).
 XL TestView also allows you to write custom test result parsers so you can integrate with tools that are not supported by default.
 A test results parser is a program that parses several test result files and produces test results in a format that XL TestView can store in its database.
 You can write parsers in Python or Java.

 This topic explains the steps required to create your own test result parser.
-The examples in this topic assume a Python-based parser.
+The examples in this topic assume a Python-based parser, which is considered the prefered way of creating new test result parsers.
+Some knowlegde on XL TestView's [key concepts](/xl-testview/concept/key-concepts.html) and [architecture](/xl-testview/concept/understanding-the-architecture.html) are required to understand this topic.

 {% comment %} TODO: Insert plug here for possible cooperation with XebiaLabs to sell support? (like, we can help you with building a plugin for X money?) {% endcomment %}